 We very much enjoyed our stay at the Residence Inn Marriott Moncton.
 Not only was it very centrally located (you could walk to restaurants and Bore Park), but we loved being able to spread out in a spacious two bedroom suite.
 This property has a pool and your stay includes a daily hot breakfast buffet.
 For specials see website.

-Family Friendly Dining in Moncton
+Family Restaurants in Moncton

 Always on the lookout for something local, we enjoyed a very nice meal at the Tide & Boar Gastropub restaurant that was conveniently located just 1/2 a block from our hotel.
 Not only did the restaurant have a creative menu for adults, but it also welcomed our children with a kids’ menu.
 See Tide & Boar website.